-- 2 tbsp olive oil or vegan butter (use soy-free/nut-free vegan butter to keep this recipe soy-free and nut-free)
+- 2 tablespoon olive oil or vegan butter (use soy-free/nut-free vegan butter to keep this recipe soy-free and nut-free)

-- 1 ½ tbsp chickpea flour (aka garbanzo bean flour)
+- 1 ½ tablespoon chickpea flour (aka garbanzo bean flour)

 - 1 cup unsweetened, plain oat milk - full fat, brought to room temperature or warmed but not hot or boiling (use regular or full fat variety, not light; I used Oatly brand; if necessary, ensure the brand you are using is certified GF)

 - 3 tablespoon freshly squeezed lemon juice

 - ⅜ teaspoon turmeric

-- ¼ tsp fine sea salt or kosher salt, plus more to taste if desired
+- ¼ teaspoon fine sea salt or kosher salt, plus more to taste if desired

 - 1 pinch cayenne pepper

 - Heat olive oil or melt butter in a 2-qt. or 3-qt. saucepan over medium heat.

 - Once the oil is heated or butter is melted, whisk in the chickpea flour.
 Whisk constantly until smooth and lightly golden in color but not burned, about 1 minute to 1 minute 30 seconds.

 - Whisk in the milk, lemon juice, mustard, turmeric, salt and cayenne pepper.

 - Bring to a boil, whisking constantly.
 Once boiling, whisk for 30 seconds and then remove from heat.
 Sauce will continue to thicken as it sits off of the heat.
 Stir in black pepper to taste as well as more salt if desired.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.